kubeflow/blog/_posts/2020-08-01-data-science-meets-devops.md

 <img src="/images/2020-08-01-data-science-meets-devops/fig1.num-issues.png" width="" alt="Number of Kubeflow Issues" title="">
 <figcaption><strong>Figure 1:</strong>Number of Kubeflow Issues</figcaption>

 To keep up with this influx, we started investing in a Github App called [Issue Label Bot](https://github.com/marketplace/issue-label-bot) that used machine learning to auto label issues.
 Our [first model](https://github.com/marketplace/issue-label-bot) was trained using a collection of popular public repositories on GitHub and only predicted generic labels.
-Subsequently, we started using [Google AutoML](https://cloud.google.com/automl/docs) to train a Kubeflow specific model.
-The new model was able to predict Kubeflow specific labels with average precision of 72% and average recall of 50%.
+Subsequently, we started using [Google AutoML](https://cloud.google.com/automl/docs) to train a Kubeflow specific model.[^1] The new model was able to predict Kubeflow specific labels with average precision of 72% and average recall of 50%.
 This significantly reduced the toil associated with issue management for Kubeflow maintainers.
 The table below contains evaluation metrics for Kubeflow specific labels on a holdout set.
-The precision and recall below coincide with prediction thresholds that we calibrated to suit our needs.
+The [precision and recall](https://en.wikipedia.org/wiki/Precision_and_recall) below coincide with prediction thresholds that we calibrated to suit our needs.

 Label | Precision | Recall
 -- | -- | --